albfan/miraclecast/README.md

 ### Arch linux

 Use existing [AUR package](https://aur.archlinux.org/packages/miraclecast/).
-Remember to enable kdus to systemd-git dependency
+Remember to enable kdus to systemd-git dependency if you are below 221 systemd.

     $ export _systemd_git_kdbus=--enable-kdbus